chrisryan91/PremierLeagueTable/README.md

 - a

 - b

 ### Validator Testing

-The code was ran through the Code Institute Python linter with a few issues initially.
-The lines of some of the code exceeded the cut off point.
+The code was run through the Code Institute Python linter with a few issues initially.
+The lines of some of the code exceeded the cut-off point.
 In most cases, these were print functions whose strings I needed to reduce.
-This is especially true when I added to simple_colors and colorama modules to try colour the code in the terminal.
+This is especially true when I added simple_colors and Colorama modules to try to colour the code in the terminal.
 In these cases, I set new variables with the strings for printing and printed the strings.

-For example:

-`f_B = Fore.BLUE
-f_Y = Fore.YELLOW
-f_G = Fore.GREEN
-f_RT = Fore.RESET
-print("Type"+f_B+" 'league table' "+f_RT+"see the table: \n") print("Type"+f_Y+" 'enter results' "+f_RT+"to enter results: \n") print("Type"+f_G+" 'clear results' "+f_RT+"to begin again: \n")`

 Now the code passes through the linter with no issues.